Bitcoin options enable traders to bet on the Bitcoin price with high leverage.

 There are two basic types of options, these are ‘call’ and put’ options.
 Call option holders have the opportunity to buy an asset at a fixed price within a certain time window, whereas put options have the opportunity to sell at a fixed price during a certain time window.

-As with all options, Bitcoin options holders must exercise their option by the contract expiration date, after which the option position will be closed.
+As with all options, Bitcoin options holders can exercise their option by the contract expiration date, after which the option position will be closed.
 Alternatively, if a trader wants to exit the position sooner, he can simply sell his position at the current market price.

 Best Bitcoin Options Exchanges Compared